apache/trafficcontrol/docs/source/api/v2/servers_id.rst

 	.. note:: In virtually all cases this ought to be 1500.
 Further note that the only acceptable values are 1500 and 9000.

 :interfaceName:  The name of the primary network interface used by the server
 :ip6Address:     An optional IPv6 address and subnet mask of ``interfaceName``
 :ip6IsService:   An optional boolean value which if ``true`` indicates that the IPv6 address will be used for routing content.
 Defaults to ``true``.
 :ip6Gateway:     An optional IPv6 address of the gateway used by ``interfaceName``
 :ipAddress:      The IPv4 address of ``interfaceName``
 :ipIsService:    An optional boolean value which if ``true`` indicates that the IPv4 address will be used for routing content.
 Defaults to ``true``.
 :ipGateway:      The IPv4 address of the gateway used by ``interfaceName``
 :ipNetmask:      The IPv4 subnet mask used by ``interfaceName``
 :mgmtIpAddress:  An optional IPv4 address of some network interface on the server used for 'management'
 :mgmtIpGateway:  An optional IPv4 address of a gateway used by some network interface on the server used for 'management'
 :mgmtIpNetmask:  An optional IPv4 subnet mask used by some network interface on the server used for 'management'
 :physLocationId: An integral, unique identifier for the physical location where the server resides
 :profileId:      The :ref:`profile-id` the :term:`Profile` that shall be used by this server
 :revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
-:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
-This field defaults to standard epoch

-    .. note:: To maintain backwards compatibility, the ``revalPending`` boolean flag will trump this value.
-However, it is advised to no longer use the ``revalPending`` flag and is preferred to use this timestamp instead.

 :rack:           An optional string indicating "server rack" location
 :routerHostName: An optional string containing the human-readable name of the router responsible for reaching this server
 :routerPortName: An optional string containing the human-readable name of the port used by the router responsible for reaching this server